rahermur/GCD_coursera/README.md

 Getting Cleaning Data

 First you have to donwload and unzip the data using the following commands (commeted in run_analysis.R).
+I have not uploaded the files not to overload such large files on github.
 Set the working directory propertly according with your preferences.

 setwd("~/Documents/Coursera/CleaningData")